 And despite that, our society continues to regulate women's dress code in universities, religious circles, workplaces, etc. And whenever we make those rules, they are generally for women because men can virtually come to work almost with anything they want.
 And their female counterparts are often asked not to wear (short) skirts, put on this or that trousers, don this or that colour of bra, etc.

 In religious places, the rules are even divinely motivated that not obeying them means offending God or the gods, like they can't see through our suits and women's long skirts.
 Funny enough, no religion makes any exception here.
 In different Christian groups, women can't attend one activity or the other, either in trousers or in one form of top or the other.
 And both in African and North American indigenous religious circles, women have one code of dressing or the other.
 For example, they have to dress in long skirts or uncover their hair.
 In Islam, and likely in Judaism, the codes are of another dimension.

 1. Do women dress to seduce or impress men?

 2. Why don't [or, better put, do] women feel seduced when men dress loosely?

 3. Should we control how women dress, or rather men's relationship with women's dresses?

-4. Can our society allow women to be women instead of policing their dressing and body?
+4. Can our society allow women to be women instead of policing their dress and body?

-5. Are women aware that they also help in perpetuating the socially constructed sexualization of their bodies?
+5. Are women aware that they also help perpetuate the socially constructed sexualization of their bodies?